mle-infrastructure/mle-hyperopt/README.md

 strategy.refine(top_k=2)
 ```

-Note that the search space refinement is only implemented for random, SMBO and nevergrad-based search strategies.
+Note that the search space refinement is only implemented for random, SMBO and `nevergrad`-based search strategies.

 ### Citing the MLE-Infrastructure ✏️